bowo-prasetyo/forkbuild/docs/Architecture.md

 palette selection changed); otherwise just moves the existing mesh, so dragging the pointer around doesn't churn geometry every frame.

+MeshRegistry (renderer/MeshRegistry.js), updated 0.1.29, now tracks
+documentId per mesh.
+The registry maps brickId -&gt; { documentId, buildingId, mesh } so that a raycast hit can be resolved not just to a brick and building, but to the world/document that owns it.
+This is the critical identity bridge for multi-world spatial interaction: without it, picking in a scene with multiple loaded worlds would be ambiguous.

+PickingService (renderer/PickingService.js), updated 0.1.29, adds
+pickRich(screenX, screenY) returning a renderer-independent interaction
+result:

+    { type: 'brick', documentId, buildingId, brickId, point }

+or null.
+The legacy pick() shape ({ brickId, buildingId }) remains for EditorView compatibility. pickGroundPosition() now returns a core/WorldPosition and is wrapped by pickGround() in RenderWorldViewUseCase to return a consistent { type: 'ground', position }
+shape.

+SpatialSelectionRenderer (renderer/SpatialSelectionRenderer.js) is the third overlay layer (after SelectionRenderer and PreviewRenderer).
+It highlights the currently selected brick in the spatial world using emissive color, same technique as SelectionRenderer but driven imperatively by WorldNavigationSession rather than by EventBus.
+This keeps spatial selection completely separate from editor selection.

+WorldRenderer (renderer/WorldRenderer.js), updated 0.1.29, adds
+addWorld(world, documentId) for imperative multi-world loading.
+When WorldNavigationSession loads a document, it calls addWorld() with the documentId so MeshRegistry can associate every brick mesh with its owning document.
+The event-driven subscribe() mode still works for single-world EditorView sessions, but World View now uses imperative addWorld/removeWorld instead.

 Render Layers (conceptual, not yet code)

 Think of the scene as three logical layers even though everything